- 16 min. read

 While it’s not necessarily used by search engines to determine your website’s position in the SERPs, domain authority can help you figure out which sites will pass on more link equity from backlinks.

-Ok, so I’ve covered the basics of link building, but how do you do it?
+Ok, so I’ve covered the basics, but how do you build links for SEO?

 1. Create content that adds value to your site and related sites

 Before you can start building links, you need content that motivates people to link to you.
 If you’re a tech company, don’t just stop at a quick 100-word explanation of your new product.
 Share an in-depth post that details what it can do, make a video explaining its features, add photos, and build up the excitement.
 Your content should get people as excited as you are about what you offer.
 Unique, valuable content increases the likelihood that people will naturally link to your site — without you having to ask them.